Avoiding the Underinsurance Trap: Australia’s Chronic Problem

-Insurance policies need to change and grow with the business.
+Insurance policies need to change and grow with your business.

-The other big mistake is insuring only for the assets on the balance sheet when the replacement value also has to take into account stock, equipment and cost to rebuild, leaving the business underinsured.
+The other big mistake is insuring only for the assets on the balance sheet when the replacement value also has to take into account stock, equipment and cost to rebuild or replace, leaving the business underinsured.

 The main reasons for underinsurance need to be resolved, especially when the survival of so many small businesses might be at stake.
 For only a few dollars on their monthly premium, businesses would be protected.